oscilio/frontend-gulp/README.md

 1. `gulp webserver` to run the gulp-webserver to serve static files
 1. Connect to [http://localhost:8000](http://localhost:8000)

+## Deploying

+The app is hosted at [development.oscillate.divshot.io](http://development.oscillate.divshot.io).
+Divshot is a service to host completely static sites.

+Deploy with the following:

+1) NODE_ENV=divshot gulp
+2) divshot push

 ## References

 ### Official Docs: